conan-io/docs/knowledge/cheatsheet.rst

 Cheat sheet
 ***********

-JFrog has created the following visual cheat sheet for basic Conan commands and concepts which users can print out and use as a handy reference.
+This is a visual cheat sheet for basic Conan commands and concepts which users can print out and use as a handy reference.
 It is available as both a PDF and PNG.